MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 **Applies to**
 -   Windows 10

-This topic for IT professionals describes the function, location, and effect of each group policy setting that is used to manage BitLocker Drive Encryption.
+This topic describes the function, location, and effect of each group policy setting that is used to manage BitLocker Drive Encryption.

 To control what drive encryption tasks the user can perform from the Windows Control Panel or to modify other configuration options, you can use group policy administrative templates or local computer policy settings.
 How you configure these policy settings depends on how you implement BitLocker and what level of user interaction will be allowed.